Hugius/FabiEngine3D/doc/markdown/SOUND3D_EDITOR.md

 - All sound3Ds will be saved in `~\projects\<your_project>\data\sound3d.fe3d`.
 - You can create/edit/delete sound3Ds.
 - Every created sound3D can be placed using the world editor or scripting.
-- The ID of a new sound3D cannot be empty or contain spaces/capitals.
 - Sound playback in this editor is at 50% volume.

 ## 2. Controls